Husky (computer)

-The DVW Husky is a handheld British rugged computer issued in 1981 by DVW Electronics.
+The Husky was a line of ruggedized handheld computers released by DVW Microelectronics Ltd (later Husky Computers Ltd) of Coventry.
+The original Husky 144 model was released in December 1981 in Europe.

 The Husky was designed to be used in harsh conditions, such as wet and cold weather, by users such as the military.
 It is waterproof and can be dropped from a considerable height onto a hard surface without sustaining damage.

-The computer is handheld, with a membrane keyboard similar to that of the ZX81, and a 32x4 alphanumeric LCD.
-The Husky's CPU is compatible with the Z80, and the computer has built-in Basic, 32K non-volatile RAM, and 16K ROM.
+The Husky 144 is handheld, with a membrane keyboard similar to that of the ZX81, and a 32×4 alphanumeric LCD.
+The Husky 144's CPU is a National Semiconductor NSC-800, compatible with the Z80, and the computer has built-in Basic, 32K non-volatile RAM, and 16K ROM.
 It was initially manufactured in response to a request from Severn Trent and was later used by the Ministry of Defence in the Rapier Missile project.

 It was superseded by the Husky Hunter in 1983.
-The Hunter has a chiclet keyboard, 40x8 display, 48K ROM, and up to 208K RAM.
+The Hunter has a chiclet keyboard, 40×8 display, 48K ROM, and up to 208K RAM.
 Several Husky variants existed for specific applications.

+Husky Computers was acquired by the American company WPI Inc. of Manchester, New Hampshire, in 1997 for US$21 million.
+The company became then a division of WPI and renamed WPI Husky Computers.
+This division continued manufacturing and marketing succeeding models of Husky portable computers until 2000, when they were acquired by Itronix.